Shi-Raida/workstation/.agent-os/product/mission.md

 ## Pitch

-Ansible Workstation is a comprehensive automation framework designed to reproduce and synchronize workspace environments across multiple computers and servers.
+Stable-Bot is a comprehensive automation framework designed to reproduce and synchronize workspace environments across multiple computers and servers.
 It eliminates the pain of manual environment setup and configuration drift by providing a declarative, version-controlled approach to workspace management.

 ## Users